FirelyTeam/fhirstarters/java/hapi-fhirstarters-rest-server-gradle-multmodule/README.md

 Example Http-Requests.

+Examples are located at:

+      /examples/postman/zzzzzHapi-fhirstarters-rest-server-gradle-multmodule.postman_collection.json

-(All are GET unless otherwise noted)
+Here are SOME of the examples: (All are GET unless otherwise noted)

     http://127.0.0.1:8083/actuator/health